BirchKwok/lynsedb/README.md

   a healthy active replica can be promoted if a primary fails.
 - **No client rewrite**: application code keeps using `VectorDBClient` and the normal database, collection, add, upsert, delete, search, and query APIs.
-- **Clear operations model**: the mutable coordinator state lives in `cluster_state.json`; shard data directories and coordinator state can be backed up and restored as explicit operational artifacts.
+- **Clear operations model**: authoritative coordinator metadata lives on the metadata owner shard(s), while each coordinator keeps only a local `cluster_state.cache.json` cache.

 Read the full [cluster deployment guide](docs/deployment/cluster-deployment.md) before using cluster mode in production.